 In our many dealings with the IRS in Colorado, the Statute of Limitations is often a key element to consider in regard to tax relief help.
 This affects the amount of time the IRS has to set up a payment plan, whether you would qualify for an Offer In Compromise, and even whether you owe the debt any longer.
 By analyzing this important event for many clients, we have seen $100s of thousands of dollars eliminated from struggling taxpayer’s debts!
 Many tax resolution companies have one or two pet solutions that a sales person will try to sell you.
 While we offer those same types of solutions, we also have a whole arsenal of tools to employ that often a salesperson at a national chain may not even understand.
-Knowing Colorado’s Statute of Limitations is one more tool in our box of solutions.
+Knowing the Internal Revenue Service’s Statute of Limitations is one more tool in our box of solutions.
 We are Advanced Tax Solutions, CPA, PC, and we take fixing tax problems very seriously.

 One of the reasons we have such a strong reputation is that your initial consultation is with a licensed professional, who is also a Certified Tax Resolution Specialist and who understands these complex rules.
 We have a great reputation in an industry that doesn’t.
 Many of our competitors use unlicensed and unqualified salespeople to sell you a solution.
 Here, you will only meet with professionals to determine what course of action is best.
 The meeting is provided at no charge.

 The IRS Statute of Limitations is well worth understanding whether you live in Colorado or anywhere in the country.
 This statute only applies to taxes that have been assessed, so the first thing that must happen is that a tax return needs to be filed to start that 10-year clock ticking.
 If you don’t file, the IRS has no limit on how long they can go after that year.